maybeanerd/iu-tech-talk/slides.md

 - Your task is to build up your village
 - You need resources to build
-- You can generate a specific resource set based on your occupation
+- You can generate specific resources based on your occupation
   - e.g. a miner generates stone, coal, iron, etc.
-- To progress you need resources you can't generate yourself
+- To progress you also need resources you can't generate yourself
 - You can trade with other players to get those resources

 </v-clicks>